paulmederos/pm17/_posts/2022-02-04-building-a-company-in-public.markdown

 > I'm writing this post because I'm done.
 I can't do this anymore.
 After three failed attempts at building a successful startup and spending time institutionalized, I'm giving up on my entrepreneurship dreams.

 ^^ This post stung.
 Yes, entrepreneurship is hard, but the BIP movement has definitely elevated the perception of success.

-It's easy.
+_"It's easy.
 Anyone can start a newsletter.
 Why don't you just start a youtube channel?
-Have you even tried putting yourself out there?!
+Have you even tried putting yourself out there?!"_

 You see a lot of "successful" entrepreneurs writing threads on how they made millions.
 They may have super positive intentions, but by leaning into the 3 + 4 moves, they end up "Instaglamming" the startup life.
 Other entrepreneurs think "damn, everyone else is winning, but not me.
 I keep failing"... and it gets to you.